SenorPez/glowing-potato/README.md

 ## API
 The current version of **API** is **Version 1.1.0**.

-The API provides a HAL-compliant HATEOAS REST application for serving data
+The API provides a HAL-compliant HATEOAS REST application for serving data.

 The reference implementation is located at http://trident.senorpez.com/.
 Complete documentation of acceptable headers, HTTP methods, and endpoints is located at http://\<server\>/docs/reference.html.